CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    (Invoke-RestMethod -Uri "http://ipinfo.io").IP
    ```

-    > **Note**: This command returns the public IP address from which the web request originates.
+    > Note: This command returns the public IP address from which the web request originates.

 1. Review the output and verify that it matches the public IP address assigned to the frontend of the Azure Load Balancer Standard, which you assigned to the outbound load balancing rule.

-### Exercise 3: Implement and analyze highly available Azure VM Scale Set deployments using availability zones and Azure Application Gateway.
+### Exercise 3: Implement and analyze highly available Azure VM Scale Set deployments using availability zones and Azure Application Gateway

 The main tasks for this exercise are as follows: